Voters of Tomorrow: Annual summits

 Since 2022, Voters of Tomorrow has hosted an annual multi-day summit during the summer.
 The first summit gathered youth activists, some as young as 13 years old, in Philadelphia in August 2022.

 The group hosted its second summit in Washington, D.C. in July 2023, with speakers included former House Speaker Nancy Pelosi; White House Press Secretary Karine Jean-Pierre; U.S. Representatives Maxwell Frost, Summer Lee, Robert Garcia, and Jamaal Bowman; former Senator Doug Jones; and North Carolina Democratic Party Chair Anderson Clayton.

 In July 2024, Voters of Tomorrow hosted its third summit in Atlanta, days after Kamala Harris became the presumptive Democratic nominee for president.
 Harris addressed attendees with video remarks, and her campaign and the Democratic National Committee were partners of the event.
 U.S. Representative Pramila Jayapal and other elected officials spoke in person.

 Nancy Pelosi speaks at the 2025 summit in Washington, D.C.

-The organization hosted its fourth summit on July 25th 2025 in Washington DC.
-It featured remarks from former Speaker of the House Nancy Pelosi, Congressman Ro Khanna, Congresswoman Yassamin Ansari, Pennsylvania State Representative and DNC Vice Chair Malcolm Kenyatta, Maryland Delagate Joe Vogel, Leaders We Deserve co-founder David Hogg, congressional candidate Kat Abughazaleh, March for Our Lives Executive Director Jaclyn Corin, comedian Suzanne Lambert, journalist Aaron Parnas, and others.
+The organization hosted its fourth summit on July 25, 2025, in Washington DC.
+It featured remarks from former Speaker of the House Nancy Pelosi, Congressman Ro Khanna, Congresswoman Yassamin Ansari, Pennsylvania State Representative and DNC Vice Chair Malcolm Kenyatta, Maryland Delegate Joe Vogel, Leaders We Deserve co-founder David Hogg, congressional candidate Kat Abughazaleh, March for Our Lives Executive Director Jaclyn Corin, comedian Suzanne Lambert, journalist Aaron Parnas, and others.
 Virtual remarks were given by former Vice President Kamala Harris and Congressman Jamie Raskin.

 Other advocacy campaigns

 In response to the Dobbs v.
-Jackson Women’s Health Organization Supreme Court decision, Voters of Tomorrow launched a campaign to distribute contraceptives in order to potentially raise voter awareness.
+Jackson Women's Health Organization Supreme Court decision, Voters of Tomorrow launched a campaign to distribute contraceptives in order to potentially raise voter awareness.
 Volunteers at college campuses in multiple states handed out condoms with brochures about reproductive health and information on how to vote.

 In response to a rise in book bans across the U.S., in 2022, Voters of Tomorrow distributed hundreds of copies of books challenged or banned in local school districts.
 The books included Beloved by Toni Morrison and Maus by Art Spiegelman.
 During the book distributions, the group also encouraged high school students to register to vote.

 On November 17, 2022, during the Taylor Swift–Ticketmaster controversy, Voters of Tomorrow launched an antitrust campaign titled "S.W.I.F.T."
 (Swifties Working to Increase Fairness from Ticketmaster).
 The group intended to mobilize Gen Z to advocate for enhanced federal oversight that would prevent future entertainment monopolies, according to news organizations.